nipype/pydra/README.md

 2. Composable dataflows with simple node semantics.
 A dataflow can be a node of another dataflow.
 3. `splitter` and `combiner` provides many ways of compressing complex loop semantics
 4. Cached execution with support for a global cache across dataflows and users
-5. Distributed execution (presently via ConcurrentFutures and SLURM, more on their way)
+5. Distributed execution, presently via ConcurrentFutures, SLURM, and Dask (this is an experimental implementation with limited testing)

 [[API Documentation](https://nipype.github.io/pydra/)]